rogelio-cortes/docker-compose/README.md

 # Docker Compose Files

-This repository contains Docker Compose files for various services, including Aduardhome, Audiobookshelf, FileZilla, JDownloader, Jellyfin, and Postgres with pgAdmin.
-These configurations simplify the setup and management of these services using Docker.
+This repository contains Docker Compose files for various services that I find useful to run on my home server.

 ## Table of Contents